Frequently Asked Questions and other Fun Facts About Brevard and White Squirrels

 What is a white squirrel?

-The white Squirrels found in Brevard, NC are a color variant of one of our native species of the Eastern Gray Squirrel.
+Our most Frequently Asked Question is what is a white squirrel?
+The white squirrels found in Brevard, NC are a color variant of one of our native species of the Eastern Gray Squirrel.
 The Brevard white squirrels are leucistic which is a condition characterized by reduced pigmentation in animals caused by a recessive allele.
 Our white squirrels are unique because their coats are mostly white but there is a distinctive head patch and dorsal stripe that broadens in the shoulder region.
 The head patch can be solid, horseshoe or doughnut shaped; it may resemble a triangle, a diamond, deer tracks or even a widow’s peak (Count Dracula).
 They have dark eyes and there is some evidence that this pattern is inherited.
-To learn more click here.
+To learn more Brevard’s White Squirrels click here.

 I’m planning a trip to Brevard what are the odds of seeing a white squirrel and where can I find a white squirrel?